flecoqui/projects/_posts/2017-06-23-geneatique.md

 Geneatique is a leading genealogy software in France that provides tools for research, charting and organizing your family tree easier.
 Geneatique.com is a very comprehensive and high-performance tool, renowned as one of the best family tree software program on the market.
 By bringing its first software to the Windows Store, CDIP saw a great opportunity to increase the number of downloads, reach more than 400 million PC around the world, provide a richer user experience and benefit from a simpler installation and update process management.

-As more and more their customers are running their current Desktop Genealogy Software called Geneatique over Windows 10, CDIP decided to distribute this Software through Windows Store</p>
+As more and more of their customers are running the current Desktop Genealogy Software on Windows 10, CDIP decided to distribute this Software through the Windows Store</p>

  ![Company logo](/images/2017-06-23-geneatique/cdip.png)
  ![Team](/images/2017-06-23-geneatique/geneatique_2.png) ![Team](/images/2017-06-23-geneatique/geneatique_3.png)

-The easiest approach was to use the Desktop Bridge App Converter to automatically convert their Desktop Application into packages distributed with Windows Store.
-This effort did start last year using Windows 10 Anniversary Update, unfortunatelly the packages generated for this version of Windows 10 was instable: the application installed from those packages oftentimes crashed while the user was sing the embedded Web Browser.
-Since Creator Update the packages are stable and the application is able to run the embedded Web Browser without crashing.</p>

  ![Team](/images/2017-06-23-geneatique/geneatique_ux_5.png)

 The solution relies on :</p>
 - [Desktop App Converter](https://www.microsoft.com/fr-fr/store/p/desktop-app-converter/9nblggh4skzw) : Used to automatically convert the Desktop Application into a package compliant with Windows Store</p>
-- [Windows 10 SDK (10.0.15063.0)](https://developer.microsoft.com/en-us/windows/downloads/sdk-archive ) : Windows 10 SDK which inludes the tools </p>
+- [Windows 10 SDK (10.0.15063.0)](https://developer.microsoft.com/en-us/windows/downloads/sdk-archive ) : Windows 10 SDK which includes the tools </p>
 - [Windows 10 Base Image 15063](http://aka.ms/converterimages/) : This Base Image is necessary to generate the package for Creator Update</p>